Depression Test: The Benefits Of Taking An “Am I Depressed?” Quiz Online

 Finally, you may want to consider turning to trusted family and friends for support.
 Having a healthy support system of people you can go to when you need guidance can be incredibly effective.

-Online therapy can help with depression
+Online therapy can help with symptoms of a depressive disorder

 Getty/AnnaStills